imixs/imixs-office-workflow/src/site/markdown/forms/parts-custom.md

 ## Ajax Support

-Within a custom form part or a custom section you can also trigger Ajax events refreshing other form parts or sections within the same form definition.
-For this behaviour you can refer to the clientId of the component ‘formComponents’.
+Within a custom form part or a custom section you can also trigger Ajax events refreshing other form parts or sections within the same page.
+For this behavior you can refer to the clientId of the component ‘formComponents’.
 See the following example:

 	<h:selectOneMenu
 		required="#{empty required?false:required}"